mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 user@local$ git diff HEAD..1.0.1 -- template
 ```

-Updating local production branch is performed by issuing a `git merge` command, like this:
+Upgrading our local production branch is performed by issuing a `git merge` command, like this:

 ```bash
 git merge 1.0.1